 Static type systems often use compile time type checking, which lets you catch a specific type of bugs earlier.
 It also opens the room for a much better performance.
 There are some very Ruby-like languages that use static types and achieve a much better performance, namely Mirah and Crystal.

 However, having to annotate everything is a very strict requirement.
 It is not Don't Repeat Yourself.
 It is harder to work with and less flexible.
 It is not backwards-compatible with existing Ruby code.
-Unless you put an unrealisticly huge effort into it, it will not proof your software is correct.
-It will not free you from the responsibilty to ensure your program is working properly (for instance, by writing tests).
+Unless you put an unrealistically huge effort into it, it will not proof your software is correct.
+It will not free you from the responsibility to ensure your program is working properly (for instance, by writing tests).

 Yet, it will check types for you.